faulknerpearce/python_repository/data_structures/README.md

 Comprises a queue data structure with operations like enqueue, dequeue, and peek, along with an optional custom maximum size for the queue.

+### 4. Linked Lists

+Contains both singly and doubly linked list implementations, with features such as adding and removing nodes, finding nth last nodes, finding the middle element, and swapping nodes.

 ## Usage